Chart Color Schemes

 Cranbourne North has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 26 projects that could affect this region.
-Notable projects include Summerset Cranbourne North, WT Business Park, Kala Primary School, and Cranbourne North Stage 2 Precinct Structure Plan.
-The following list details those likely most relevant:.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 26 projects likely impacting the area.
+Notable ones include Summerset Cranbourne North, WT Business Park, Kala Primary School, and Cranbourne North Stage 2 Precinct Structure Plan.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.